ZZ Plant Indoor Care — Canada

 Striking near-black leaves — new growth emerges bright green then darkens to deep purple-black.
 Same care as standard ZZ.
 Increasingly available at Canadian specialty plant shops.
 A dramatic statement plant.

-Compact variety with smaller, more tightly packed leaves.
+Compact variety with smaller, more tightly packed leaves that curl slightly inward.
 Stays under 30 cm — perfect for small Canadian spaces, shelves, and desks.
 Same drought tolerance as full-size ZZ plants.

 Frequently Asked Questions